farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Builders.md

 ### Data Options

-Common message properties that must be passed into to any Builder method to produce a valid message.
+Common message properties that must be passed into any Builder method to produce a valid message.

 #### Usage